KeseanZheng/PeerMeta/README.md

 The script peer_identify.py can draw the business similarity among firms and identify peer companies.
 The excel file business_texts.xlsx documents firms' business description which are crawled from the financial statements.

 The script detection_model.py provides the code of detetion model in the paper.
 The input variables are included in the csv file model_input.csv.
-Since the size of the file is too large, we uploaded it in Google Drive.
-Those interested in our sample can request it from the authors.